dd86k/dfile/readme.md

 Don't be shy to request more formats or format scans (e.g. PE32 gives more details)!

+It currently recognizes quite a few signatures.

-It does a small scan of:
+It tells more details of:
 - Game files
   - PWAD/IWAD
   - GTA Text files